 So there it is, my Caledonian Sleeper adventure.
 It’s such a lovely way to travel and one I’d heartily recommend, definitely beating flying, although I still have a soft spot for the East Coast Main Line out of King’s Cross to Edinburgh.
 However, if I’m going straight to Glasgow, taking the sleeper definitely beats going on the West Coast Main Line.

 Since writing this, the Caledonian Sleeper has introduced new rolling stock on all routes.
-Hopefully I will be heading up to Scotland at some point in 2020 and will be able to check it out.
+I had hoped to be heading up to Scotland at some point in 2020 to check it out, but the COVID-19 pandemic rather put paid to that particular plan and I’m not sure when I will next be able to take the Caledonian Sleeper.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.